 Milkhouse Radio is…

 …a Madison, Wisconsin string band, specializing in bluegrass, but ringing the rafters with country, blues, and fusion covers of whatever strikes them right.
-With banjo, guitar, fiddle, mandolin, upright bass, and a wide range of vocals, they bring a fast-paced, high lonesome classic bluegrass sound mixed alongside a growing number of MR originals right at home beside the classics.
+With banjo, guitar, fiddle, mandolin, upright bass, and a wide range of vocals, they bring a fast-paced, high lonesome classic bluegrass sound mixed alongside a growing number of MHR originals right at home beside the classics.
 Whether on State Street during a Saturday farmer’s market or on the auditorium stage, their toe-tapping shows deliver on their mission to keep Dane County and the cows entertained.”